Law License Renewal Information

 What are Mandatory Regulation Disclosures and why are they required?

 The Michigan Supreme Court requires all attorneys to annually complete Mandatory Regulation Disclosures on topics including IOLTA and Non-IOLTA funds, additional legal licenses, malpractice insurance, and criminal convictions.

-Why is it asking if I have an Interim Administrator?
+Why is it asking me to designate an interim administrator?